Chevrolet Engine Error Codes Explained (GM OBD-II Fault Codes)

 Catalytic converter codes (P0420, P0422) {#p0420-p0422-catalytic-converter}

 P0422 — Main Catalyst Efficiency Below Threshold (Bank 1).
-A closely related catalyst-efficiency fault — the main catalyst’s performance is below the required threshold.
+A closely related fault — the main (primary) catalyst’s performance is below the required threshold.
 Diagnose the same way: verify the oxygen sensors and check for exhaust leaks before condemning the converter.

 Idle control code (P0507) {#p0507-idle-control}